 I was busy hating her in my heart, when I turned on my overhead light and opened my book, and as the plane started to taxi toward the runway, my stupid light burned out.
 Then, that awful girl looked over and offered a sympathetic smile, with her perfect, plump lips, and teeth like gleaming white chiclets.
 We both reached up and started pushing buttons and twisting knobs, trying to get my light to flicker back on, and she yanked on something a little too hard and the whole plastic casing came off in her hand.
 We looked at each other with huge eyes like “Oooh damn!” and then we both started snickering like third graders in the principals office.
 Snickering became giggling, and giggling made way for laughter, and by the time we were in the air, we were howling as if it was the funniest thing that had ever happened in the history of the world.

-I know, in retrospect it's not really that funny, but that’s how I became instant BFF’s with a stripper from Reno.
+I know, it’s not that funny, but that’s how I became instant BFF’s with a stripper from Reno.

 We began a conversation that was mostly stupid and boring and, occasionally, intensely personal.
 And yes, she really is a stripper…I mean, ”dancer”?.
 She was on her way to California to visit her sugar-daddy.
 (Which, technically, I think makes her something other than a stripper, er, dancer, but whatever.)